hseera/aws-python-utilities/README.md

 ```
 1: Make sure above prerequisite are first met.
-2: Replace the default value for the variable "DASHBOARD_JSON" with your dashboard json.
-Best way is to take an exisiting dashboard json from console, modify it and pass it into the script (if you are creating a dashboard).
+2: Replace the default payload for the variable "DASHBOARD_JSON" with your dashboard json payload.
+Best way is to take an exisiting dashboard payload from console, modify it and pass it into the script (if you are creating a dashboard).
 3: Replace the default value for the variable "DASHBOARD_NAME" with your dashboard name.
 4: If AWS access setup has a different AWS region then you can overwrite it in the RegionConfig parameter in the script.
 Otherwise comment it out.
 5: Now execute the python script.